apache/hudi/rfc/rfc-83/rfc-83.md

 ### Strategy Interface
 Add a new marked strategy interface `IncrementalPartitionAwareStrategy`.
 Any Strategy implement this `IncrementalPartitionAwareStrategy` could have the ability to perform incremental partitions processing.
-At this time, the incremental partitions should be passed to the current strategy.
+At this time, Incremental partitions should be passed to the current strategy.

 ```java